kadena-io/pact/docs/en/pact-reference.md

 ---

 Pact 3.0 introduces powerful new concepts to allow programmers to express and implement authorization schemes correctly and easily:
 _guards_, which generalize keysets, and _capabilities_, which generalize authorizations or rights.
-In Pact 3.7, capabilities also function as (events)[#events].
+In Pact 3.7, capabilities also function as [events](#events).

 ### Guards
 A guard is essentially a predicate function over some environment that enables a pass-fail operation, `enforce-guard`,